zhangchl007/MCW-App-modernization/Hands-on lab/Appendix-A.md

     ![The Download SQL Server Management Studio 18.x link is highlighted on the page specified above.](media/download-ssms.png "Download SSMS")

-    > **NOTE**: Versions change frequently, so if the version number you see does not match the screenshot, just download and install the most recent version.
+    > **Note**: Versions change frequently, so if the version number you see does not match the screenshot, just download and install the most recent version.

 2. Run the downloaded installer.